Supported content from City St George's, University of London Journalism Department

 Applications for City’s journalism courses are now open and run until the start of the next academic year — but early applications are encouraged.

-They offer 10 courses tailored courses, all giving up-to-the-minute industry insights and access to specialist journalism facilities developed in consultation with BBC and ITN experts.
+They offer nine tailored courses, all giving up-to-the-minute industry insights and access to specialist journalism facilities developed in consultation with BBC and ITN experts.

 Each year hundreds of people from diverse backgrounds apply to us who want the best education to enable them to get a great job in the media.